Yaskawa-Global/SmartPendantSDK/docs/en/yml-reference.md

 ![Declarations example](assets/images/DeclarationsExample.png "Declarations example")

 Notice:
-  * Our new `RedSquare` type inherits from `Rectangle` and hence inherits its properties and behaviour as defaults
+  * Our new `RedSquare` type inherits from `Rectangle` and hence inherits its properties and behavior as defaults
   * It declares a new property named `area`
   * Use of `//` C++-style single-line comments.  `/* ... */` C-style are also allowed.
   * Even though we override the `width`, the shape will still be square as the `height` of `RedSquare` is defined to be the `width`.
 This makes use of a binding (described below).
-  * Liberal automatic type conversion - the `int` expression for the areas was automatically converted to `string` in order to satisfy the `+` string concatenation operator
+  * Liberal automatic type conversion - the `int` expression for the areas was automatically converted to `string` to satisfy the `+` string concatenation operator

 ### Bindings